Post-decay quantum entanglement in top pair production: Calculational setup

 Two samples are generated, using a centre-of-mass (CM) energy of 13 TeV.
 A first sample with $t \bar t$ invariant mass $m_{t \bar t} \leq 400$ GeV, containing $2.5 \times 10^7$ events, is used to test $tW$ and $WW$ entanglement near threshold.
 A second sample with $5 \times 10^6$ events is used to study $tW$ entanglement in the boosted central region.
 This sample is generated with $m_{t \bar t} \geq 750$ GeV and also with a cut on the scattering angle $\theta_t$ between the top quark momentum in the CM frame and $\hat p_p = (0,0,1)$, $|\cos \theta_t| \leq 0.7$.

 We work at the parton level and do not include backgrounds, which are small for the $t \bar t$ dilepton decay channel, especially when the two leptons have different flavour.
-It is known that for the dilepton decay channel the final state can be reconstructed and the detector effects can be properly accounted for by an unfolding to parton level, as it has already been done by the ATLAS and CMS Collaborations for the measurement of $t \bar t$ spin correlation coefficients~\cite{ATLAS:2016bac,CMS:2019nrx}.
-We include an efficiency factor of 0.12 to take into account the detection and reconstruction efficiencies.
+It is known that for the dilepton decay channel the final state can be reconstructed and the detector effects can be properly accounted for by an unfolding to parton level, as it has already been done by the ATLAS and CMS Collaborations for the measurement of $t \bar t$ spin correlation coefficients~\cite{ATLAS:2016bac,CMS:2019nrx}, using various methods for the reconstruction of the neutrino momenta via kinematic fitting~\cite{D0:1997pjc,CMS:2015rld}.
+Having this in mind, we use the true top quark and $W$ boson momenta for the computations.
+We include an efficiency factor of 0.12 to take into account the detection and reconstruction efficiencies, i.e. that the final state objects are well identified and the reconstructed momenta have good agreement with the expected $t \bar t$ kinematics.
 This value is the average efficiency found in Ref.~\cite{Severi:2021cnj} with a fast detector simulation, which is smaller than the efficiency of 0.17 obtained in Ref.~\cite{Aguilar-Saavedra:2021ngj}, also with fast simulation.
-The unfolding also introduces a systematic uncertainty in the extracted quantities.
-In our sensitivity estimations we include a bulk 10\% systematic uncertainty in our entanglement indicator, namely the lowest eigenvalue of $\rho^{T_2}$, to illustrate the effect of systematic uncertainties.